Brett-Tanner/Journal/2023/Oct_23.md

   - [] Add hiragana versions of school name/address to avoid blank screen while filtering?
   - [] Add loading states for SchoolList and Calendar

-- API
-  - Set up Rails API to send schools and their setsumeikais
-    - [] Filter the events you send by future and not full

 ### Work Project - [Seasonal Registration Site](https://github.com/Brett-Tanner/db_prototype_v2.git)

 - [] Add photo service stats to options

 - Future Plans

+  - [] Move control of the domain from that Japanese site to Cloudflare
   - [] Add a 'download PDF invoice' button
     - Just for staff or for everyone?
   - [] Add button to generate photo service armband PDF for parties